Halim-bou/alx-low_level_programming/README.md

-this is a repo for C programming language .
+this is a repo for C programming language low level.